 Stir the chocolate well to ensure the dispersion of the stable crystals of the Callets.
 Are the Callets melting too quickly?
 That is because the chocolate is still too hot.
 Add more Callets and continue stirring.

 In this way, you will obtain a slightly thickened chocolate, which is ready to work with.

 All chocolate should be tempered before you use it to mould/pour, to use for creating blown figures, for coating cakes or pralines.
 In short, whenever chocolate needs to have a perfect sheen and be hard.
 When you add chocolate to dishes to add flavour (when preparing mousses or Bavarian creams for instance), it usually suffices to melt the chocolate.
 Tempering is not required in these instances.
 All recipes will indicate clearly if the chocolate should be tempered or not.

 Chocolate is susceptible to high temperatures.
 While we take every care in packaging items to ship, we cannot guarantee that they will arrive undamaged during warmer months.
-Shipping any temperature sensitive items between September and April is at the risk of the buyer.
+Shipping any temperature sensitive items between September and May is at the risk of the buyer.
 The product is sent to you in premium condition.

 Nutrition Facts for Callebaut Dark Coverture (Chocolate)